Scientific Name

 Repot every 2 to 3 years in spring, well before the first new growth emerges.

-This plant is very susceptible to root rot at low temperatures and mealybugs; damagemage from these may well initiate fungal attacks.
-However, if you have problems with a stem or basal rotting, you can reliably isolate the healthy parts, dry them off, and reroot them in moist compost.
+This plant is susceptible to root rot at low temperatures and mealybugs, which may damage it and initiate fungal attacks.
+However, if you have problems with stem or basal rotting, you can reliably isolate the healthy parts, dry them off, and reroot them in moist compost.

 Uses